Methylsulfonylmethane: Mechanism of action

-Synergism of methylsulfonylmethane and glucosamine and chondroitin

-There are findings from Indian researchers that show an improvement of symptoms like pain, inflammation and swelling in patients by a combined intake of MSM and glucosamine.
-Two other studies investigated the effects of MSM in combination with glucosamine and chondroitin (GC) on joint function.
-In the first study, the GC+MSM group saw significant benefits sooner than the GC group.
-This suggests that the addition of MSM reduces the time to benefit.
-In another, the GC+MSM group saw significant improvements in both WOMAC and VAS pain scores when compared to both the placebo group and GC group.
-This suggests that the addition of MSM increases the magnitude of benefits.
+Research

 Skin, hair, nails

 The first scientific investigation of MSM for skin health was published in 2015.
 The RCT used a 3g per day dose and included only 20 women.
 Results showed significant improvements in the number and severity of facial wrinkles, firmness, tone and texture.
 Another study evaluated doses of 1g and 3g and showed improvements in wrinkles, firmness, and hydration at both dose levels in 20 persons.
 The same author published a study on MSM for hair and nails from the same clinical trial.
 The results showed improvements in hair shine, volume, and appearance, and nail shine and appearance.
 An Italian study evaluated the effects of a nutraceutical composed of MSM, hyaluronic acid, and L-carnosine.
 The results from RCT showed broad improvements in facial skin hydration and elasticity, as well as decreased sebaceous secretions.

-Oxidative stress and inflammation
+Oxidative stress and inflammatory response

-Multiple human and animal trials indicate MSM may reduce oxidative stress and inflammation.
 In one small human trial, MSM has been shown to protect muscles from damage by reducing the amount of oxidative stress damage incurred through exercise.
 In a second small trial the total antioxidant capacity was significantly increased after taking MSM.
 Studies in animals indicate a hepatoprotective effect of MSM against several toxins including acetaminophen, paraquat, and carbon tetrachloride.
 Animal models of experimental colitis and pulmonary hypertension indicate a protective effect as well.